 The LFS was designed to produce cross-sectional data, however, it is recognised that linking together data on individuals across quarters can produce a rich source of longitudinal data.
 To this end, longitudinal datasets are made available with individuals linked across two or five consecutive quarters.
 Two-quarter longitudinal datasets contain individuals who responded in two consecutive quarters and include their responses at each quarter, and five-quarter longitudinal datasets link individuals who responded in five consecutive quarters (i.e. - who responded in waves 1-5).
+The two year APS longitudinal dataset link individuals who responded in two consecutive January-December APS datasets .

 Longitudinal datasets are weighted to allow inference to the eligible population totals in a similar fashion to the person and income weights.
 A known issue with longitudinal data analysis is that it can be biased by differential attrition - some groups of people are more likely to drop out of the survey between quarters than others.
-The LFS longitudinal weighting is designed to help guard against this kind of bias.
+The longitudinal weighting is designed to help guard against this kind of bias.